hannesfrank/remnote-css-rem-types/README.md

 - Color code rem types (plain, multi-line, list, set) and card types (concept, descriptor, question [and slot]).
 - Visually indicate backward practice direction.
-- Spot bugs! :muscle: (The top rem `Rem Types` should not be a concept.)

 **Note:** This is only a proof of concept.
 See [Current Problems](#current-problems).